Here follows our interview with friend and colleague Pete Gillespie, the Head of Snowsports at The Snow Centre.

 What are your latest projects for the future of The Snow Centre?

 We are always looking for new and exciting projects.
-The next project in our plan will be in open our new facility The Snow Centre Swindon.
+The next project in our plan will be opening our new facility: The Snow Centre Swindon.
 This is going to be a very exciting project and an opportunity to roll out our guest focused experiences to another audience.